Be Smart, Be Safe and Obey the Law

 - Alcohol Awareness Week each October

 The University Alcohol Policy informs students of campus standards, and the residential alcohol policies identify rules and regulations regarding drinking on campus residence halls.
 The University Drug Policy reiterates that drugs are illegal throughout the nation.
+The University alcohol and drug policies can be found in the Student Handbook (PDF).

 Above all, you are responsible for yourself.
 Know your limits and make smart choices.